Medical Malpractice Attorney In Catonsville, Maryland

-Under Maryland law, medical professionals are expected to provide a level of care that is consistent with the patient's needs.
-Unfortunately, the negligence, carelessness, or oversight of the healthcare expert or medical facility may result in medical complications, incapacitation, disability, or even death of a patient.
+Under Maryland law, medical professionals are expected to provide a level of care that is consistent with the patient’s needs.
+Unfortunately, the negligence, carelessness or oversight of the health care expert or medical facility may result in medical complications, incapacitation, disability or even the death of a patient.

-According to NPDB’s Medical Malpractice Payment Reports Data, there were 11,429 total medical malpractice reports in 2017.
+According to the National Practitioner Data Bank’s Medical Malpractice Payment Reports Data, there were 11,429 total medical malpractice reports in 2017.
 If you or a loved one has been the victim of medical malpractice or negligence, you may be eligible to seek fair compensation through a medical malpractice claim.

 Some common examples of actions that may result in a medical malpractice claim include:

 - Failure to diagnose or misdiagnosis